coderefinery/2022-09-20-workshop/content/_index.md

 ### News

-- Day 3 showed us how to work together for real.
-First we all worked on the same Github repository (centralized), and then we saw what happened if we don't have that access (distributed/forking).
-While next week goes a slightly different path, we will use these skills a little bit next week, so practice if you want!
+- Day 4 showed us more about working together.
+We talked about things that make research reproducible (or not) and how to get slightly better for your own work.
+Then, we talked about the academic/legal side of sharing: why you would want to share, the risks, the rewards, the limitations.
-- Next week resumes with a different track: instead of focusing on version control, we focus on tools of software development like documentation, testing, modular code.
-We see how version control makes a lot of this possible!
+- Tomorrow we continue with Jupyter and Documentation.
+Both of these are reasonably fun lessons.
-  - Week 2 is a fine time for new people to join us!
+  - It is still no problem having new people join - if you want to do the exercises, make sure to follow the installation instructions.
-- For day 4:
+- For day 5:
   - The CodeRefinery conda environment is needed immediately on day 4 Make sure it is set up and tested!
 We will start using this.
     <https://coderefinery.github.io/installation/conda/>